aaalexliu/portfolio-docs/src/docs/margins/overview/index.md

 - AWS SES + S3 + Lambda
     - SES to receive emails at kindle@margins.me.
 Lambda to check if email is registered, if so, SES writes email to S3, S3 triggers a Lambda to parse the Kindle html attachment, convert notes into JSON, and POST them to GraphQL API.
     - Wrote package to extract the Kindle attachment using [MailParser](https://mailparser.io/) and parsed the html using [Cheerio](https://cheerio.js.org/), a server-side jQuery library.
-    - AWS SAM to locally test and deploy Lambda functions, (why I chose SAM over the Serverless Framework).
+    - AWS SAM to locally test and continuously deploy Lambda functions.
 - AWS Cognito: Identity-as-a-Service, far cheaper alternative to Auth0.
 Every security expert says don't roll your own crypto, I think the same applies to my use case for Identity.
 I don't want to deal with different [Authentication Challenge flows](https://docs.aws.amazon.com/cognito/latest/developerguide/amazon-cognito-user-pools-authentication-flow.html)
     - AWS Lambda: Post-Confirmation trigger to add user info + onboarding to database
 - AWS Route53: DNS